Connect with others who understand.

 Medically reviewed by Chiara Rocchi, M.D.

-Multiple sclerosis (MS) is a chronic condition with a variety of symptoms that come and go.
+Multiple sclerosis (MS) is a chronic (long-term) condition with a variety of symptoms that come and go.
 Around 8 in 10 people have a type of MS called relapsing-remitting MS (RRMS).
 In RRMS, most of the damage to the central nervous system (CNS) occurs during short periods called “relapses” — also known as “exacerbations” and “flare-ups.”
 During these periods, new symptoms can appear or existing symptoms can worsen.

-During periods of worsening MS symptoms, people living with MS often wonder whether they’re experiencing a true MS relapse or just a temporary worsening of symptoms known as a “pseudoexacerbation” or “pseudo-relapse.”
-Understanding the differences between a true MS relapse and a pseudoexacerbation can help you manage your health more effectively and guide you in knowing when to reach out to your health care team for help.
+Understanding the differences between a true MS relapse and a pseudoexacerbation can help you manage your health more effectively and guide you in knowing when to reach out to your healthcare team for help.

 Here are six key differences between an MS relapse and a pseudoexacerbation to help you identify which one you might be experiencing.